 5. Wilson Bay

-If you decided not to hike the 7 Mile Point Track the good news is you can still visit Wilson Bay.
-As you drive past Moke Lake Road continue on for a few kilometers before you see Wilson Bay on your left.
+If you decided not to hike the Seven Mile Point Track the good news is you can still visit Wilson Bay.
+As you drive past Moke Lake Road continue for a few kilometers before you see Wilson Bay on your left.
 The bay is huge and there is a large parking lot right on the edge of the lake.

 6. Lake Dispute Walkway

 Starting near Wilson Bay on the other side of the highway is the Lake Dispute Walkway.
-To reach the lake it only takes about 45 minutes of walking each way, but you can also link the Lake dispute Walkway with the Mt Crichton loop (which I mention below.)
+To reach the lake it only takes about 45 minutes of walking each way, but you can also link the Lake Dispute Walkway with the Mt Crichton loop (which I mention below).

 It’s best to park at Wilson Bay and walk to the trailhead along the road.
 This is because there is no parking lot at the actual trailhead and people often park on the side of the road, which is very dangerous.